Struggling to structure your piano practice? Here’s our advice

 This will fill your 20 minutes nicely.
 With each new practice session, choose a brand-new set of scales to work on.
 Always try and choose the ones you struggle with the most!

-As my childhood piano teacher once said to me, “full run-throughs of pieces ought to be saved until the day before your performance!”
 Whilst she was perhaps a bit over the top in her suggestion of leaving it to the day before (that would make me very nervous), she does make a vital point.

 Practice is for ironing out mistakes, perfecting tricky runs, and mastering those complex rhythms.
 At times, you will want to do a full run-through of your piece to help you figure out how far you have progressed, and that is okay.
 However, that should not happen every practice.

 Use your 20 minutes efficiently by honing in on one specific area of your first piece that you are really struggling with.
-Here are some tips on how to get the most out of your practice:
+Here are some tips on how to get the most out of your piece practice:

-1. Forget about the tempo.
+Tip 1: Forget about the tempo.
 Slow your practice right down.
 This will help you shine a metaphorical spotlight onto all the intricate details of that passage.
 If you have missed an accidental or a rhythmic detail, you’ll find it here.

-2. Practise hands-separately.
+Tip 2: Practise hands-separately.
 Each hand needs to be taught its parts separately, at least in more complex music.
 If you struggle to unite the two hands after doing so, try playing one hand out loud whilst the other taps out its notes on your knee.
 This will ease your non-playing hand into its partnership with the playing hand.

-3. Play it in a different style.
+Tip 3: Play it in a different style.
 This may sound like an odd piece of advice, but stay with me!
 Often when we are trying to learn tricky rhythms, we can get frustrated at not being able to perfect it; so much so that it can lead to us absolutely hating that particular section and giving up on it.
 Sometimes what we need is a fresh perspective on it.
 Playing the section in a different rhythm, style, or tempo will draw you away from the issues you’re having with it.
 Once you’ve had a little play around with it, go back to learning the original rhythm and style.

 Below, teacher Graham Fitch delves deeper into the benefits of short, targeted practice sessions.

-10 minutes - sight-reading
+10 minutes - Sight-reading

-Sight-reading is a great exercise to round off your practice with.
-There’s no pressure to perfect the piece and it can be a lot of fun.
 It also gives you the opportunity to test your piano playing skills out on a completely different genre.
-Try sight reading a bit of jazz or modern pop, or even some of the scores inside our magazine.
+Try sight reading a bit of jazz or modern pop.

-10 minutes - aural & viva voce (optional)
+10 minutes - Aural & Viva Voce (optional)

-For those of you preparing for piano exams – scoring high in these two sections could be the difference between a merit and a distinction!
-So, make sure you are well drilled.
 Spend a few minutes practising your knowledge on the pieces before calling in a family member or friend to help you practise your aural.
 Again, like with the scales, request a tough test.
 It’s one of the best ways to master your craft.

 What if I don't have time to practise all in one go?

-If you’re lucky enough to have a piano in your house but you’re too busy to sit down for an hour’s practice, try spending just 5 minutes at the piano working on a specific section of a piece.
 Repeat this a few times throughout the day with the same section.
 The brain is a complex organ, but what we do know is that the brain focuses much better when we work in spurts.
-Both of these factors will lead to a much deeper learning experience in comparison to long, drawn-out practice sessions.
+Both of these factors will lead to a much deeper learning experience in comparison to long, drawn-out practice sessions!

-Warm-up – 10 minutes
+Warm-up: 10 minutes

-Scales and arpeggios – 20 minutes
+Scales and arpeggios: 20 minutes

-Your pieces – 20 minutes (repeat with more pieces if necessary)
+Your pieces: 20 minutes (repeat with more pieces if necessary)

-Sight-reading – 10 minutes
+Sight-reading: 10 minutes

-Aural and Viva Voce – 10 minutes
+Aural and Viva Voce: 10 minutes